-Volunteers are social distancing – only 25 volunteers are allowed in the warehouse at one time.
+Volunteers are social distancing – only 16 volunteers are allowed in the Nashville warehouse at one time, and in the Smyrna and Camden warehouses only 8 volunteers are allowed at one time.
 Volunteers are required to wash their hands when entering the facility.
 All visitors and volunteers are required to wear a mask at all times.
 Please bring a mask if you have one.
 We have masks available for any volunteers who don’t have one.
 Volunteers may also choose to wear provided nitrile gloves (non-latex).

-If you’re experiencing any symptoms of illness, have been exposed to someone with a confirmed case of COVID-19, or have recently traveled to an area impacted by COVID-19, we ask that you don’t volunteer at this time.
+If you’re experiencing any symptoms of illness, or have been exposed to someone with a confirmed case of COVID-19, we ask that you don’t volunteer at this time.
 Please review our health checklist before arriving for your shift.
 If you are healthy, and answer NO on all questions, please note that when you arrive at Second Harvest, we’ll have this form ready for you to sign before your shift starts.
 If you answer YES to any of these questions, please join us as a volunteer when you are symptom-free for 14 days.

 By entering a Second Harvest facility, you indicate that you are fever-free and NOT experiencing any of the following symptoms:

 - Muscle pain

 - New loss of smell or taste

 - Currently waiting for the results of a pending COVID-19 test